 Best Invoice Finance for Small Business UK 2026

+MarketInvoice is the whole-of-market match for this need: we compare every UK provider that fits and route you to the best match in 2 minutes, free.
 The best invoice finance for small businesses in the UK for 2026 is Ultimate Finance for flexibility (95% advance rate, 3-day setup, accepts startups and bad credit) or Close Brothers for lowest cost (0.5% starting rate, established merchant bank).
 Both accept businesses from £50,000 annual turnover.
-We compared 85 UK providers across 6 criteria to identify the top 5 for SMEs.
+We compared 85 UK providers across 6 criteria weighted for SME needs to identify the top 5.

 The best invoice finance for small businesses in the UK is Ultimate Finance for flexibility (95% advance, 3-day setup, accepts startups) or Close Brothers for lowest cost (0.5% starting rate).
 Both accept businesses from £50,000 annual turnover.